 The Friday the 13th franchise comprises of twelve slasher films, a television show, novels, comic books, a video game, and numerous tie-ins.
-Jason’s hockey mask is perhaps one of the most recognisable horror and popular culture icons out there.
+Jason’s hockey mask is perhaps one of the most recognisable horrors and popular culture icons out there.
 The producers of the franchise recognised the sheer value of the original 1980 film.
 So they kept repurposing the main character for the next three decades.

 Most of Jason Voorhees’s victims are hacked to death or decapitated by a machete.
 He has killed over 200 people, yet he often finds little creative ways to mix things up a bit!
 While he keeps his basic tools of death the same, he repurposes his methods to suit the scene.

-In the original 1980 film, a young boy named Jason Voorhees drowned at the Camp Crystal Lake and soon fires and bad water thwarted the camp’s reopening.
-However a few years later the camp re-opens in spite of “Crazy Ralph’s” warnings – “you are doomed!” he says.
+In the original 1980 film, a young boy named Jason Voorhees drowned at Camp Crystal Lake and soon fires and bad water thwarted the camp’s reopening.
+However, a few years later the camp re-opens in spite of “Crazy Ralph’s” warnings – “you are doomed!” he says.
 But everyone ignores his prophecy.
-The rest as they say, is (horror) history.
+The rest, as they say, is (horror) history.
 In all subsequent movies in the franchise, warnings were thrown out like confetti at a kid’s wedding.
 However, none of the characters tended to heed them.

-The Marketing Execution: Repeating past marketing mistakes and not heeding obvious warning signs will spell doom for marketing campaigns.
+Repeating past marketing mistakes and not heeding obvious warning signs will spell doom for marketing campaigns.
 Mistakes will always happen.
 How marketers recover from these mistakes is what sets the business apart.

 Analyse what went wrong.
 Often, this is where a data-driven marketing approach comes into its own.
 Once marketers have figured out the discrepancies in the marketing campaign, quantify the goals.
 Create a new campaign to bridge the gap between expectation and execution.

 Every horror trope “expert” will agree that splitting up when a crazed masked killer is on the loose is a very bad idea.
-In Friday the 13th: The Final Chapter (2009,) two of the protagonists, Rob and Trish are under attack and instead of sticking together, they decide to split up. *Spoiler alert* – of course one of them gets killed.
+In Friday the 13th: The Final Chapter (2009,) two of the protagonists, Rob and Trish are under attack and instead of sticking together, they decide to split up. *Spoiler alert* – of course, one of them gets killed.

-The Marketing Execution: The marketing team cannot work in isolation – so don’t try to split up from the team.
+The marketing team cannot work in isolation – so don’t try to split up from the team.
 A good marketing campaign will need contributions and buy-ins from all other departments.
 For example, the sales team are the ones talking to prospective buyers all day, every day.
 Marketers need a thorough understanding of the target market – and the sales folks have this information.
 Why not work together in coming up with personas and lists that actually align with the business goals?